OppNHeimer/MemorTree/README.md

 ## Long-Term Goals

 memorTree is a portmanteau of the words memory and tree.
 The long term vision of memorTree is to use it as a key visual and motivator in a mobile diary or journaling application.
 In memorTree, the app, memories are stored as petals on the user's tree.
-Trees grow as users continue to journal and new petals are needed.
+Trees grow as users continue to journal and new petals are needed to store new memories.

-Current research suggests many benefits of journaling such as improving mental health, creativity, and emotional intelligence.
-Keeping a log of thoughts and experiences can improve everyone's well-being. memorTree will not only offer a simple and calming environment to journal but also positive reinforcement and the reward of contributing to the growth of a tree that represents user's own memories.
+Current research suggests there are many benefits of journaling, such as improving mental health, creativity, and emotional intelligence.
+Keeping a log of thoughts and experiences can improve everyone's well-being. memorTree will not only offer a simple and calming environment to journal but also positive reinforcement and the reward of nourishing a tree that represents the user's own memories.